Home

 • Some homeowner varieties are lower in quality than professional varieties and may have a lower nitrogen content.

 • Most rely on the activity of soil microorganisms to release their nutrients.
-Microorganisms go dormant in winter when soil temperatures drop below 40 degrees.
-This means they are best in the warmest months.
+Poor quality soil will slow them down.
+For most people who do not use Agri-Gro Products or maintain soil nutrients, the will probably notice the soil microorganisms are best in the warmest months.

-• May not provide all the needed nutrients for cool season grasses in fall when they need them the most.
+• Doing nothing or using grass clippings and mulched leaves as the source or nutrients may not provide all the needed nutrients for cool season grasses in fall when they need them the most.

 Top Dressing Lawns